DevMyungyun/sage-hackathon-climate-3-2025/README.md

 # sage-hackathon-climate-3-2025
 This repository is for Sage Hackathon Climate team 3 in 2025.

-# R script naming pattern
+## Bucket Structure

+The platform will need three main buckets:
+- **landing** – storing raw dataset files.
+It should have the following structure:

+`landing > country_name > district > source`

+- **scripts** – storing R scripts.
+- **build** – storing processed dataset after been transformed by the R scripts.
+It should have the following structure:

+`build > country_name > district > source`

+## Naming Conventions

+- Dataset naming should have (at least) the date when it was exported following the pattern `YYYY-MM-DD`.
-R script naming has to be match with `COUNTRY-YEAR-VERSION.R(or .r)` pattern.
+- R script naming has to be match with `country name-YYYY-version.R(or .r)` pattern.
 The example name is like this `Malawi-2023-v1.R`.
+- Processed dataset should have (at least) the date when it was processed and the script name following the pattern `YYYY-MM-DD_COUNTRY-YEAR-VERSION`.
+The example name is like this `YYYY-MM-DD_Malawi-2023-v1.R`.

 ## Tools Used